hashgraph/hedera-forking/README.md

 This enables the library to fetch token state in the remote network.
 Given `curl` is an external command, `ffi` needs to be enabled.

-### Usage

-To enable HTS in your tests, you need to add the following setup code in your test files.
+To activate HTS emulation in your tests, you need to add the following setup code in your test files.
 Import our wrapper function to deploy HTS emulation and enable cheat codes for it.

 ```solidity